-Named defensive line coach on February 13, 2013, Jones joined then-defensive coordinator Dan Quinn’s staff after spending five seasons as assistant defensive line coach for the New Orleans Saints.
+Hired on February 13, 2013, Jones joined then-defensive coordinator Dan Quinn’s staff after spending five seasons as assistant defensive line coach for the New Orleans Saints.
 He began his NFL career with the Miami Dolphins from 2005-07, where he and Quinn were on the same defensive staff.
+Named to his current position on March 16, 2017.

 On its way to Super Bowl XLIX, Seattle’s line aided the no. 1-ranked defense by ranking third overall in rushing defense allowing only 81.5 ypg.
 The unit also ranked second in the NFL in opponent rushing yards per attempt (3.4), despite the loss of stalwart Brandon Mebane midseason.